CodeYourFuture/curriculum/content/js1/sprints/1/prep/index.md

 ### 🔭 Logging vs function output

-Some functions output values that we can use in our program.
+Some functions return values that we can use in our program.

 `Math.round` takes an input, does a calculation and then outputs values that we can use when our program is running.